akrmcodes/daily_expense_tracker/README.md

-# 💸 Yemen expenese tracker
+# 💸 expnse tracker app

 A modern, responsive personal finance management app built with **Flutter**, designed to organize your income and expenses into **folders**, **accounts**, and **transactions**.
 The app uses **Riverpod** for state management and **Hive** for persistent local storage — ensuring a smooth, fast, and consistent experience.